If we don’t win, you don’t pay.

 What Types of Money Damages Can I Make a Personal Injury Claim Over?

 Compensatory damages are the most common sort of loss, which are divided into economic and non-economic components.
-Economic damages are calculated based on tangible, readily measurable expenditures and expenses, such as medical bills, lost income and earning capacity, property damage, and future treatment costs.
+Monetary damages are calculated based on tangible, readily measurable expenditures and expenses, such as medical bills, lost income and earning capacity, property damage, and future treatment costs.

 Non-economic damages are more subjective, including pain and suffering, mental anguish, and loss of enjoyment of life.
 To be compensated, damages must be reasonably measurable; they cannot be speculative.
 If the defendant’s conduct was particularly egregious, you might be able to receive punitive damages in addition to compensatory damages.